sumayagure/console-finances/starter/README.md

 # console-finances

 ## Description
 In this project, I've successfully analyzed the financial records of a company using your JavaScript skills.
-This assignment allowed me to apply my knowledge of JavaScript fundamentals, loops, conditional statements, and mathematical operations to process and summarize financial data.
+This assignment allowed me to apply my knowledge of JavaScript fundamentals, loops, conditional statements, and mathematical operations to process and summarize financial data. nice.

 ## Technologies Used
 -javascript